slom64/MyNotes/HTB Labs/Windows/easy/Fluffy.md

 bloodhound-ce-python -d fluffy.htb  -dc dc01.fluffy.htb -u 'j.fleischman' -k -no-pass -ns 10.10.11.69
 ```

-We investigate the SMB and found this in one of the pdfs: [[Z Assets/Images/Pasted image 20250917182534.jpeg]]
+We investigate the SMB and found this in one of the pdfs:
 ![[Z Assets/Images/Pasted image 20250917182534.jpeg]]

 By looking at `CVE-2025-24071`, we found if we apple to put malicious zip file in the server, then someone tries to unzip it that will trigger request to our attacker `SMB` server contains the NTLM hash of the user who tried to do so. for more https://www.exploit-db.com/exploits/52310.